 Americans like to eat, and one of the best ways to explore their country is through its regional foods.
 We asked our specialists for the best ways to discover local dishes and they offered suggestions from coast to coast.
-Indulge in crawfish etouffee at a jazz brunch buffet in New Orleans, a traditional clambake on Cape Cod, mooncakes in San Francisco’s Chinatown and barbecue in Austin, Texas.
+Indulge in crawfish étouffée at a jazz brunch buffet in New Orleans, a traditional lobster roll on Cape Cod, mooncakes in San Francisco’s Chinatown, and barbecue in Austin, Texas.
 Or, go beyond the Strip to discover a burgeoning restaurant scene in Las Vegas.

-The reality, though, is that most of the city’s best-known dishes started as poverty food.
+The reality, though, is that many of the city’s best-known dishes started as very basic recipes made from the local ingredients.
 Local chefs and home cooks may have elevated them to a fine art, but they’re mostly simple stews and sandwiches that are simple to make.
 For a good introduction to the local cuisine, I recommend a visit to the New Orleans School of Cooking, located in the heart of the French Quarter.

 If, however, you prefer to limit your culinary explorations to mealtimes, I highly recommend the jazz brunch at the Court of Two Sisters.
 Every weekend, this rambling house-turned-restaurant offers a sumptuous, expansive buffet to diners seated in the tree-shaded brick courtyard.